 Discernment in the congregation or chaplaincy

 Candidates must be sponsored by their priest or chaplain, and normally will have discussed their sense of vocation with them for a time.
 The priest may or may not involve the Vestry (church council).

 When the candidate comes to the point of formal sponsorship, a reference from their priest is required.
 This reference is sent to the Provincial Director of Ordinands (PDO) for the process to begin.
-The Province is developing the role of a ‘Vocations Adviser’ who can help to discern what kind of ministry (e.g. Lay / ordained) the candidate may be called to.
+The Province is developing the role of a ‘Vocations Advisor’ who can help to discern what kind of ministry (e.g. Lay / ordained) the candidate may be called to.
 The candidate will be informed of their Vocations Advisor, and about the steps involved in the process of vocational discernment by the PDO.

 The Vocations Advisor will have several meetings with the candidate for up to about 18 months.
 During this time, the candidate may be required to do reading and written work, undertake practical ministry, and broaden their Church experience.
 This begins the personal discernment by the candidate as well as the Church valuing and validating the gifts of the individual.

 Some dioceses require candidates to engage in group discussion about discernment and their vocation with their congregation or with other candidates.
 The candidate will normally meet with their diocesan bishop at least once during this time but the bishop may wait for a report from the Vocations Advisor before meeting the candidate.

 The candidate’s diocesan bishop decides what the candidate will do next on the basis of the various recommendations.
 In practice, they almost always follow the recommendations of the Panels.